1: Disinfect the Dead

 J could feel them humming with current, almost pulsing.
 And with that, a theory formed…

-From her special disassembly function, J selected her short-range EMP burst.
+From her special disassembly functions, J selected her short-range EMP burst, and activated her transmodular gauntlets.
 Expensive, but it easily disabled drones — and in this case, disrupted electrical wiring.

 If these wires powered the security system…

 Slash.
-And the glass simply shattered.
+And now the glass simply shattered.
 Slash, slash, and the wires are all cut.
 Hm.
-Would this disrupt the flow elsewhere in this wall?
+Will this be enough to disrupt the flow elsewhere in this wall?

 J flexed her wings once before folding them up, rocking herself into the church.
 Grabbing hold of the disrupted wiring as she fell inward, she dragged them with her.
 J had more than enough strength to rip the wiring out of the walls, wherever they’re hooked to.

-Glass shattered below her.
-The timing couldn’t be a coincidence.
-N and V burst into the room below her.
+Her two squadmates burst into the church.
 N to the left, V to the right.

-Wings flared, claws flexed, and acid dewed on the tip of the needle.
-Lips curled upward — not a winning smile, not yet, but a predatory grin.
+Waste no more time.
+Wings flared, claws flexed, and acid dewed on the needle-sharp tip of the tail.
+Warm lips curled upward — not a winning smile, not yet, but a predatory grin.
 It was time to hunt.

 J descended.

-A wide chamber stretched below her, lit bright and flickering.
+A wide chamber stretched below her, lit bright but flickering.
 It was teeming, dozens of drones pumping with delicious oil.
-All clad in the same yellow robes she’d been seeing.
+All clad in those familiar yellow robes.
 Some sat in pews, while others were still staggering in.
 The crowd roiled, clearly agitated.
 Why wouldn’t they be?
 It was over for them.

-Far at the front, one drone stood before another clad in black robes addorned with a symbol: a golden triangle, lines curling out from the angles.
-Their body language was most animated, and J caught a loud vocalsynth.
+Far at the front, one drone stood before another clad in void-black robes addorned with a symbol: a golden hexagon, three lines curling out from three vertices.
+Its body language was most animated, and J caught a loud vocalsynth.

-The gold-robed drone nodded profoudly.
-“The only hope for us to await the dawn.”
+The black-robed drone nodded profoudly.
+“The only hope for us is to await the dawn.”

 V scoffed.
 “You won’t last that long.”